cowlet/cowlet.github.io/_posts/2014-01-12-understanding-data-science-classification-with-neural-networks-in-r.markdown

 description: ""
 ---

 A common tool in data science is the artificial neural network used as a classifier.
-This is a model which associates feature values with classes, allowing you to input new data and find out which class or grouping is most like it.
-The purpose can be to group anything, like customer types or music genres.
-For engineering purposes, the classifier is often used to diagnose the health of equipment, identifying it as normal, suspect, or suffering a specific type of failure.
+This is a model which associates features with classes, allowing you to input new data and find out the most similar class label.
+The purpose can be to label anything, like customer types or music genres.
+For engineering purposes, the classifier is often used to diagnose the health of equipment, identifying it as normal, suspect, or faulty.

 The network is a set of artificial neurons, connected like neurons in the brain.
 It learns associations by seeing lots of examples of each class, and learning the similarities and differences between them.
 This is thought to be a similar process to how the brain learns, with repeated exposure to a pattern forming a stronger and stronger association over time.